The Cheeky Monkey Media Blog

 When you should use JPEG:

-For photographs and other high-detail images with lots of varying colours.
+- For photographs and other high-detail images with lots of varying colors.

-For images that do not include a lot of text, sharp sections of contrasting colour, or gradients.
+- For images that do not include a lot of text, sharp sections of contrasting color, or gradients.

 The image below demonstrates how transparency in PNGs works.
 On the right side of the image, there’s a brick wall, but the left side of the image is transparent and shows the background of this article page.
 In particular, notice the shadows from the plants on the left-hand side.

 - When you require transparency.

 - For images with smooth gradients, sharp lines, crisp text, and solid contrasting colors.

 - When you need to display a photograph, but the file size isn’t a concern.